tanimaraeliassantos/piano-layout-app/README.md

 # PIANO APP

 The application was built as a practice project for a responsive web design course with FreecodeCamp.
-It features a piano with black and white keys, a green background and a logo.
+It features a piano with black and white keys, a green background, and a logo.

 ![piano app - Tanimara Elias Santos](piano-app-showcase.gif)

 ## Features

-- Hats, eyes, guitar, chords, but I will just leave it open to interpretation.
+- Naturals and enharmonics housed in a green keyframe.
+Elegant, fit for the new Chopin.
+Just don't try to get a note out of it, not for it.
+Just for the looks.

 ## Technologies